Pork Chops With Apple Stuffing

 3. Season chops inside and out with salt and pepper.
 Spoon stuffing mix loosely into each pocket.

-4. Heat the oil in a skillet and brown the chops on both sides.
-Once browned, place them in a 13 x 9 ungreased baking dish and cover with aluminum foil.
+4. Heat the oil in a skillet over medium heat and brown the chops on both sides.
+Once browned, place them in a 13-by-9-inch ungreased baking dish and cover with aluminum foil.
 Bake for 30 minutes, remove the foil and bake for an additional 30 minutes or until juices run clear.
 Any juices in the pan can be spooned over the chops when serving.

 Recommended Tools